Military sex assault reports rise, even as Army numbers fall

 It’s unclear whether the latest increase in reports represents a growing problem or whether those who say they were assaulted were just more willing to come forward.

-While the military has made inroads in making it easier and safer for service members to come forward, it has had far less success reducing the assaults, which have increased nearly every year since 2006.
+While the military has made inroads in making it easier and safer for service members to come forward, it has had far less success in sustaining reductions in assaults, which according to a confidential survey returned to a high level last year.
 And Army leaders, as an example, have acknowledged that issues such as sexual assaults, suicides and other problems have an impact on recruiting.
 All of the services have been struggling to meet recruiting goals.

 Army officials were alarmed as they saw the growing numbers last year and began trying to implement new programs, and by late fall they said that some changes were starting to work.